-The named of tie guan yin is also know as ti kuan yin, iron buddha or iron goddess of mercy.
+Tie Guan Yin Tea, the Representative of Oolong Tea.
+The name of tie guan yin is also known as ti kuan yin, iron buddha, or iron goddess of mercy.
 It is a type of oolong tea from Anxi in the Fujian Province, China.
-Tie guan yin is not only the name of tea, but also the name of tea tree varieties.
+Tie guan yin is not only the name of tea but also the name of tea tree varieties.
 Tie guan yin oolong tea uses green tea’s finishing technique as well as black tea’s fermenting skill, so it is a semi-fermented tea between green tea and black tea.

 The history of tie guan yin tea can be dated back to the year 1725 in Qing Dynasty.
-So it is often called tieguanyin 1725.
+So it is often called tie guan yin 1725.
 In 1741, Emperor Qianlong got this tea and he liked it very much.
-He looked at the tea leaves that are dark and firm, heavy like iron, taste flavorful and looks beautiful, like "guanyin", so the tea was named "tieguanyin".
-Due to excellent quality, unique fragrance, tie guan yin has spread throughout southern fujian, northern fujian, guangdong, Taiwan and other oolong tea areas.
+He looked at the tea leaves that are dark and firm, heavy like iron, taste flavorful, and look beautiful, like "Guanyin", so the tea was named "tie guan yin".
+Due to excellent quality, unique fragrance, tie guan yin has spread throughout southern Fujian, northern Fujian, Guangdong, Taiwan, and other oolong tea areas.

 Varieties of Tie Guan Yin Tea